vineel-gannu/dotnet-backend/README.md

-This is a PHP backend repo
+This is ASP.NET backend repo